rodoabad/code-review-culture/README.md

 ## As an author

-*An author should provide sufficient context so that the reviewer doesn't have to hunt down it down.*
+*An author should provide sufficient context so that the reviewer doesn't have to hunt it down.*

 It will probably add a couple more minutes of your time as an author but it will probably save more time for the reviewer.
 Always ask yourself if a reviewer looks at my commit message and pull request, will they have to look for context somewhere else?
 If the answer is yes then it's probably a good a idea to add more context to your commit.